racerxr650r/avrOS/README.md

 detemine if it should do something, do it, and then return.
 By doing this, avrOS is able to use a single stack for all the system threads and interrupt contexts.

+avrOS does not implement threading.
+The AVR microcontrollers have a very rich set of interrupts to handle asynchronous events.
+Handlers for these interrupts are "scheduled" asynchronously by the AVR interrupt controller. avrOS objects such as flags and queues can be used by the handler to signal and pass data to the user application code.

 In addition, the avrOS scheduler uses a finite state machine paradigm.
 The user application and system services register state machines and a set of states.